-An F-algebra A is said to be semisimple if every A-module is semisimple.
-Theorem 7.26 shows that simple F-algebras are semisimple, and Maschke's theorem shows that the group algebra F[G] is semisimple when the order of G is not divisible by the characteristic of F (see 7.9).
+Recall that an F-algebra A is said to be semisimple if every A-module is semisimple.
+Simple F-algebras are semisimple (7.26), and Maschke's theorem shows that the group algebra F[G] is semisimple when the order of G is not divisible by the characteristic of F (see 7.9).

-EXAMPLE 7.31 Let A be a finite product of simple F-algebras.
-Then every minimal left ideal of a simple factor of A is a simple A-submodule of A. Therefore, A is a direct sum of simple A-modules, and so is semisimple.
+EXAMPLE 7.33 Let A be a finite product of simple F-algebras.
+Every minimal left ideal of a simple factor of A is a simple A-submodule of A. Therefore, A is a sum of simple A-modules, and so is semisimple.
 Since every A-module is a quotient of a direct sum of copies of A, this shows that A is semisimple.